Australian Government advice for Qatar

 Where to get help

+The Consular Services Charter explains what the Australian Government can and can’t do to assist Australians overseas.
 Australia does not have an Embassy or Consulate in Qatar.
-You can obtain consular assistance from the nearest Australian Embassy which is in the United Arab Emirates:
+You can obtain consular assistance from the Australian Embassy in the United Arab Emirates:

 Australian Embassy, Abu Dhabi